Russia says open to talks if Ukraine pays off some gas debt

 MOSCOW Russia will restart gas talks with Ukraine if its new leaders pay off at least part of its gas debt, Prime Minister Dmitry Medvedev said on Wednesday, softening Moscow's stance in a dispute that has raised fears of a new "gas war".

-"Nobody ever said: hand over $4 billion straight away, rather (we said) show that you are ready to act ...
+"Nobody ever said: hand over $4 billion (2.3 billion pounds) straight away, rather (we said) show that you are ready to act ...
 If they pay part of it, that's the minimum requirement for resuming talks," Medvedev told reporters.

 Asked whether Russia could consider revising the price, he said: "Of course it is possible.
 It's a question for negotiations."